matthiasprobst/pivmeta/README.md

 ## Motivation/Background

 Particle Image Velocimetry is missing a common standard to describe the resources (images, results, setups, ...).
+However, it is important to make data understandable, especially if made available for others or to re-interpret past results.
+In both cases, without proper description of used software, algorithms and their parameters, data quickly becomes useless as those meta information constitute vital information.

-However, state-of-the-art and good scientific practice require to enrich scientific data with metadata. *PIVMeta* is a first attempt to establish a standard for the description of PIV data, based on current good scientific practice like ensuring FAIRness of data.
+Moreover, state-of-the-art and good scientific practice of current and future research require to enrich scientific data with metadata.

+*PIVMeta* is a first attempt to establish a standard for the description of PIV data.
+The concept is based on semantic web technology by describing PIV data with a newly established ontology.
+The main design principle is to reuse already existing ontologies and concepts, which reduces the overhead and allows smooth integration in other engineering workflows and datasets.
+Ultimately, PIVMeta contributes to significantly improve the FAIRness scientific practice like of data sets.

 [//]: # (The ontology shall enrich your PIV data with information about involved researchers, projects and most importantly about)

 [//]: # (the parameters and variables used or created.)
-Using a standardized metadata approach like *PIVMeta*, PIV data becomes interoperable, which improves sharing and reusing of it.
-As data becomes machine-actionable, PIV post-processing can easily be automated, resulting in efficient workflows.
+As a main outcome of adopting the concept to your data, it not only becomes self-descriptive and hence easily re-usable, a great benefit by automatic exploration and post-processing is obtained.

 ## Usage and Documentation